About Kristen Hubert: A Creative Business Owner’s Story

 I found the idea to run this sort of business from a blog post that emphasised the flexibility of being able to do it all at home and outside 9-5 hours.
 Perfect for fitting around raising my babies.

-Over the months before I actually took the leap I researched like a mad thing, reading all the free content I could about designing and sourcing products and selling online on channels like Amazon.
+Over the months before I actually took the leap I researched like a mad thing, learning and reading about designing and sourcing products and selling online on channels like Amazon.

 Upcycling is my Superpower